 When you graduate from an American Addiction Centers program, you’re automatically a part of our extended alumni family – a supportive network of program graduates from facilities nationwide who understand firsthand what life is like before, during, and after treatment.
 Being able to lean on someone who has been in your shoes – and still is – is the key to sustained, long-term recovery.

-Nicole joined American Addiction Centers in 2013, originally hailing from San Diego, CA. Her current position as Alumni Support Lead at AAC’s corporate office allows her the opportunity to coordinate and participate in alumni events, as well as maintain relationships with AAC’s alumni, family, and friends while providing support to AAC’s multiple alumni coordinators.
-Having been in recovery for multiple years, Nicole’s passion is giving back and helping others.
+Nicole joined American Addiction Centers in 2013 as the AAC Alumni Support Lead at AAC's corporate office.
+She originally hails from San Diego, CA and has been in recovery for multiple years.
+As AAC's National Alumni Manager, she is committed to helping others and considers herself lucky to maintain relationships with AAC's multiple alumni coordinators to plan and participate in events with alumni, family, and friends.
+Nicole’s passion is giving back and helping others.
 Whether supporting those in recovery or advising those with loved ones in crisis, Nicole has helped many who struggle with addiction to arrive at and succeed in treatment.

 Jeremiah joined American Addiction Centers in 2015 as the Greenhouse Alumni Coordinator, and has since joined the corporate team as Alumni Support Representative.
 Originally from Washington, Jeremiah is, himself, a Greenhouse Alum.
 Because he has seen first-hand how addiction hurts people and destroys families, he is proud to be in a position to work with other AAC alums, supporting the constructive process of recovery.
 Planning events, talking with clients, and raising awareness are just a few of his goals with our graduates.